Warchal strings — violin, viola & cello

 Warchal’s metal A strings are designed to pair seamlessly with synthetic lower strings:

-• Russian Style A: classic metal A feel which a smooth transition across the A to D break; clear, focused tone.
+• Russian Style A: classic metal A feel with a smooth transition across the A–D break; clear, focused tone.

-• Avantgarde A (helix): helix geometry adds longitudinal elasticity for warmth and control, helping tame glassiness at the top.
+• Avantgarde A (helix): Warchal's helix design adds longitudinal elasticity for warmth and control, helping tame glassiness at the top.

 Fitting notes (violin)